 The first principles and ordinances of the Gospel are first, Faith in the Lord Jesus Christ; second, Repentance; third, Baptism by immersion, for the remission of sins, by one holding the proper priesthood authority; fourth, the Laying on of hands for the Gift of the Holy Ghost, to be confirmed a member of Christ’s church, also accomplished through one holding the holy priesthood authority.

 Faith is belief put into action.
-It is only belief if not practiced and acted upon.
-Faith that Jesus Christ has the power to save, forgive, and renew light and life in you, and that partaking of His gift of love and wisdom will bring you hope, happiness and eternal salvation, is acting on the doctrines and commandments set forth in His gospel.
+It is only belief if it is not practiced and acted upon.
+Faith that Jesus Christ has the power to save, forgive, and renew light and life in you, and that partaking of His gift of love and wisdom will bring you hope, happiness and eternal salvation, is acting on the doctrines and commandments He set forth in His gospel.

 This creates in us a newness, and changes our bodys and spirits, through taking the next steps in the process of the gospel, namely repentance, baptism, and receiving the Gift of the Holy Ghost.

 Upon acting on the substance of our faith, a creative process, we first bring things to pass of a new creation, first spiritually, and then manifesting physically, all made possible through the fruits of the atonement.

 Faith in Christ, and all good, real and true things, are all fruits of Christ’s atonement, for we can do no good thing without Him.
 Everything else is counterfeit, and cannot bring happiness, nor can they last.

 Belief that Jesus Christ will help us in all we do and face, and then relying on His promises, while acting our part of faithful obedience in Him, upon inspiration from the Holy Spirit, is faith.